Swallowing Management of Individuals with Tracheostomy

 Poor secretion management

 A reduction of secretions has been demonstrated when a speaking valve is placed (Manzano, 1993; Litchman,1995; Donzelli et al, 2006).
-The Manzano study reported a reduction in frequency of suctioning following speaking valve use, but did not provide objective data or direct visualization of secretions.
+The Manzano study reported a reduction in the frequency of suctioning following speaking valve use, but did not provide objective data or direct visualization of secretions.
 Litchman study measured the amount of secretions suctioned both orally and tracheally over a 24 hour period and found a 40% reduction in secretions when using the Passy-Muir Valve.
 The sample size was small (7 individuals) and suctioning occurred based on individual need rather than at standardized times comparing speaking valve to non-occluded conditions.
 In the Donzelli study, tubes were occluded by light finger occlusion, speaking valve or capping and those who were able to tolerate capping had the lowest secretion ratings, followed by speaking valves and those who tolerated finger occlusion only were the highest secretion ratings (Donzelli et al, 2006).
 Causation could not be determined due to the prospective nature of the study.

 Mechanical Ventilation and Swallowing